Cray-HPE/docs-csm/operations/network/management_network/mellanox/lag.md

 ## Show commands to validate functionality

+(`switch#`)

 ```console
 show interface port-channel
 ```

 ## Expected results

-* Administrators can create and configure a LAG
+* Administrators can create and configure a LAG.
-* Administrators can add ports to a LAG
+* Administrators can add ports to a LAG.
-* Administrators can configure a LAG interface
+* Administrators can configure a LAG interface.

 [Back to Index](../README.md)